 In June 2019, Recommendation 15 was revised to include obligations regarding virtual assets and virtual asset service providers.
 Since the Round 4 Interview Report, no action has been taken to address minor shortcomings related to new technology requirements related to Recommendation 15, and Turkey has taken no action to address requirements related to virtual asset service providers' operations.
 Therefore, Recommendation 15 is again rated non-compliant, as Turkey does not meet the new requirements.

-Overall, Turkey has made progress in addressing some of the technical compliance shortcomings identified in the MER and has been raised in Recommendations 6, 7, 18, and 35.
+Overall, Turkey has made progress in addressing some of the technical compliance shortcomings identified in the MER, which have been raised in Recommendations 6, 7, 18, and 35.
 Recommendation 15 was dropped as non-compliant, as Turkey did not meet the new standards.

 Since the Mutual Evaluation Report, Turkey's AML/CFT framework now includes lawyers through the new Law No. 7262.
 However, where ML/TF risks are higher, they are still not required to adopt a risk-based approach to enhanced due diligence.
 In addition, deficiencies in Recommendation 10 have an impact on Recommendation 22.
 In addition, there are no specific requirements for Designated Non-Financial Businesses and Professions to comply with provisions covering PEPs and new technologies.
 Therefore, Turkey's progress is being made, but Recommendation 22 remains partially aligned.